JacksonAllan/CC/api_reference.md

 ## Set

-A `set` is a Robin Hood hash table for elements without a separate key.
+A `set` is an unordered associative container for elements without a separate key, implemented as a hybird open-addressing, chained hash table

 ```c
 set( el_ty ) cntr